charliewynn/hanabi/README.md

 github pages of rendered hanabi-react

-//for my reference.. there should be no real reason to clone this repo.. it is only for the github pages url
-//so I don't have to go to https://charliewynn/github.io/hanabi-react/build/index.html with charliewynn/hanabi-react cloned, and in the main folder, delete the build directory. then git clone https://github.com/charliewynn/hanabi build npm run build
+##to update this,

+git clone charliewynn/hanabi-react
+npm run build
+copy /build/* into this repo and push